Writing Horror Exposition That Builds Fear and Tension

 The Art of "Show, Don't Tell"

-One of the golden rules of compelling exposition is to "show, don't tell."
+One of the golden rules of exposition that is especially effective in horror storytelling is to "show, don't tell."
 Instead of stating facts outright, weave them into the narrative.

 For example: